startechsheffield/fuji/README.md

 # General Info
 ## Identifier tokens (aka tokens)
 Identifier tokens (often referred to as just "tokens") are a feature that enable *blacklisting*.
 In the future, they may also enable other features like *telemetry* or *ratelimiting*.
-Tokens listed in the blacklist file (see below) will be listed as invalid when checked, thus the log and settings modules won't accept it.
+Tokens listed in the blacklist file (see below) will be listed as invalid when checked, unless the *include* argument is set to true - thus the log module won't accept it.

-An update is due that will allow the settings module to reject blacklisted tokens while still allowing the settings module to accept it.

 Tokens should be hard-coded into scripts and should be human-readable as there main purpose is to identify the writing script of a log entry to the user when the log is read.